Tegan Moss

 Tegan Moss (born February 7, 1985) is a Canadian actress appearing in film and television.
-She was nominated for Young Artist Awards in 1997 and 2000.
+She was nominated for the Young Artist Awards in 1997 and 2000.

-Biography
+Early life and education

 Moss was born in Vancouver, British Columbia.
-She has two brothers, Rory Moss, and actor Jesse Moss.
+She has two brothers, Rory Moss and actor Jesse Moss.
 Her given name is of Welsh origin, meaning "fair one" and pronounced to rhyme with "Megan".
-Moss had attended the Point Grey Secondary School and graduated in June 2003.
+Moss attended the Point Grey Secondary School and graduated in June 2003.

-Moss appears in the films Free Style and Dr. Dolittle: Million Dollar Mutts.
-She appeared in the movie Sea People as Amanda Forrest.
+Personal life

+Moss married her husband, Joshua Franken, in 2013.
+Together, they have two children.